Try These 8 Ideal Foods to Lower Uric Acid Levels

 - Completely eliminate alcohol.

-If you follow all of these recommendations, you will be able to control your levels of uric acid.
-You will also be able to live a normal and healthy life.
+If you follow all of these recommendations, you’ll be able to control your levels of uric acid.
+You’ll also be able to live a normal and healthy life.